Alfie Ogborne

 Alfie Richard James Ogborne (born 15 July 2003) is an English cricketer who plays for Somerset.

 A childhood Somerset supporter, he made his List A debut on 10 August 2022 and his first-class debut on 10 July 2023.

 In August 2024, Ogborne joined Kent on loan for two County Championship matches.
 In May 2025, he rejoined Kent on loan for two County Championship matches.

 Alfie attended Ansford Academy in Castle Cary.
 He started playing cricket at his local club in Sparkford, Somerset.

+In May 2026, Ogborne was selected for the England Lions squad.